E-Dmz/tutos/remote.md

     - use `Launcher`'s `Terminal` to run commands (`git`) or `Text File` for edition
     - most of all: **you can easily transfer files** ***from*** your desktop (right-click and `Download`) and ***to*** your desktop (drag and drop).

-## Running other servers
+## How to run other services
-You can launch several servers... just SSH multiple time with ditinct port redirection:
+You can launch several services... just SSH multiple time with ditinct port redirection:
 - `jupyter notebook` (with its friendly shortcuts and nbextensions)
 - `uvicorn` **(didn't try)**
 - `docker run`